 What is household hazardous waste (HHW)?
 Almost every home has common household products containing chemicals that are harmful to humans, animals and the environment.
 It is both dangerous and illegal to disposal of HHW in the garbage, down any drain, or on the ground.
 Here is a list of what materials are banned from the landfill in the State of California that require special drop off

 HHW must be dropped off for responsible disposal, therefore, it is not accepted in any of your curbside carts.
 Do the right thing and take your HHW to the nearest drop-off facility or collection event – It’s FREE for residents!
-Covid-19 precautions are required and enforced, including face masks and social distancing.
 (Scroll down for a list of HHW collection options)

-(NOTE: Burbank Recycle Center’s Drop Zone is NOT a HHW collection center and only accepts universal waste items, including electronics, batteries (including car batteries), fluorescent bulbs and used motor oil and anti-freeze, but not items like paint or chemicals.
-Burbank residents only–must show I.D..
-HOURS: M-F 8a-5p.
-CLOSED WEEKENDS)
+(NOTE: Burbank Recycle Center’s Drop Zone is NOT a HHW collection center and only accepts universal waste items, including electronics, batteries (including car batteries), fluorescent bulbs and used motor oil and anti-freeze, but not items like paint, flammables or other hazardous chemicals.
+Burbank residents only–must show I.D. with Burbank address OR accompanying proof of Burbank residence (BWP bill, etc.).

 DROP OFF LOCATIONS: Find a location near you with Earth 911’s collection locator: https://search.earth911.com/ or check out these options: